Name, Image, Likeness; Rule Changes; and Unionization: Higher Ed Athletics

 NCAA Division I Disclosure and Transparency Rules

 The NCAA’s Division I Council approved NIL disclosure and transparency rules in January 2024.
-Unless the NCAA takes further action, these rules take effect for Division I schools on Aug.
+These rules took effect for Division I schools on Aug.
 1, 2024:

 - Voluntary registration for third-party NIL service providers.
-The NCAA will establish a voluntary registration process for NIL service providers to serve as a centralized source for providers interested in working with student-athletes.
+The NCAA established a voluntary registration process for NIL service providers to serve as a centralized source for providers interested in working with student-athletes.

 - Standardized contracts.
-The NCAA will work with schools to provide student-athletes with robust education on contractual obligations.
+The NCAA works with schools to provide student-athletes with robust education on contractual obligations.

 - Comprehensive NIL education.
 The NCAA will develop a comprehensive plan to provide ongoing education and resources to support student-athletes.